What are the things you shouldn’t put in a garbage disposal? Cars, bicycles, furniture, electronic gadgets; the list goes on…

 7. Fibrous Vegetables

-Vegetables like celery, asparagus etc shouldn’t be added to a garbage disposal.
+Vegetables like celery, asparagus, etc shouldn’t be added to a garbage disposal unit.
 Their very fibrous nature makes it really hard for the machine to break them.
 These food items will undoubtedly cause damages and clogs

 8. Coffee Grounds

 Coffee grounds seem harmless and easy to grind.
 After all, they are ground to make coffee, can’t a 1HP disposer do the same?
 Coffee grounds do not cause any damage to the disposal, actually, they are a good material to grind to sharpen and clean the grinding components, but they can cause really bad clogs in the pipeline, which is why coffee grounds are not advised to be thrown down a disposal.
 What else, coffee grounds have other better uses – https://food-hacks.wonderhowto.com/how-to/5-reasons-why-you-should-never-throw-out-used-coffee-grounds-0162461/

 How can a teeny onion skin or a potato peel damage a big disposer?
 The answer is they don’t, but undoubtedly they are very good at causing clogs down the pipeline.